statechannels/statechannels/packages/server-wallet/docs/index.md

 - a message delivery service (provided by The App)
 - a blockchain provider (e.g. infura)
-- a database (could be a Postgres server or indexedDB)
+- a "store", which is a wrapper around a database (could be a Postgres server or indexedDB)

 The following diagram describes the various components in the architecture.
 The scope of this document is limited to the components left of the dividing line.